niklas2810/aoc-2020/README.md

 ## Setup Instructions

+First off, clone the project: `git clone https://github.com/niklas2810/aoc-2020.git`

 **Java:**

-1. Make sure you have [Maven](https://maven.apache.org/download.cgi) installed and added to your PATH.
-You can test this by typing `mvn -v` into your terminal.
+1. Make sure you have [Maven](https://maven.apache.org/download.cgi) and [Java](https://adoptopenjdk.net) (>= v14) installed and added to your PATH.
+You can test this by typing `mvn -version` and `java -version` into your terminal.
-2. Clone this repository: `git clone https://github.com/niklas2810/aoc-2020.git`
-3. Open it up in the IDE of your choice (I'm using IntelliJ) and run it!
-Alternatively, build it from your terminal via `mvn package`.
+2. Open it up in the IDE of your choice (I'm using IntelliJ) and run it!
+3. Alternatively, build it from your terminal via `mvn package`.
 You will find an executable named `aoc-2020-1.0-shaded.jar` in the `target` directory.
-You can execute one of the build scripts as well.
+4. You can execute one of the build scripts as well.

 **CPP:**